Process Template Customization Overview

 Process Template Plug-ins

 Process template plug-ins are components that run when a new team project is created.
 A plug-in sets up required files or configures data for its area.
-Microsoft provides six plug-ins with Microsoft Visual Studio 2005 Team System: work item tracking, classification, Windows SharePoint Services, version control, reports, and groups and permissions.
+Microsoft provides six plug-ins with Visual Studio Team System: work item tracking, classification, Windows SharePoint Services, version control, reports, and groups and permissions.
 Each plug-in can be modified to customize a process template.
-For more information about modifying plug-ins, see.
+For more information about modifying plug-ins, see Process Template Plug-Ins.

 Work Item Types

 Team members use work items to track work to be completed.
 You might want to expand the selection of work items provided by Visual Studio Team System so that it better serves the processes your team uses and the ways that you communicate.
 To do that, you can author new work item types.
 A work item type is a template from which new work items are created.
 You can also modify existing work item types.
-For more information about customizing or creating work item types for a process template, see.
+For more information about customizing or creating work item types for a process template, see Customizing Work Item Types.